cwe1ss/microservices-template/README.md

 To automate the deployment of Azure resources, the GitHub repository must be connected to the Azure subscription.
 As this connection requires elevated permissions and multiple steps, we provide the following script to automates them: `./infrastructure/init-platform.ps1`.

-The script will create an Azure AD managed identity that will be used by GitHub Actions to deploy resources to Azure.
-The credentials of this application will be stored as "secrets" in the GitHub repository.
+The script will deploy the shared Azure platform resources and it will create an Azure AD managed identity that will be used by GitHub Actions to deploy resources to Azure.
+The credentials of this identity will be stored as "secrets" in the GitHub repository.

 The script will also create the configured "environments" from `./infrastructure/config.json` in the GitHub repository to allow for environment-specific protection rules when deploying resources.